jeromos55/jeromos55/README.md

-# Hi I'am Robert Radnoti
+# Hiiii I'am Robert Radnoti
 I’m want to be frontend programmer so I’m currently learning javascript and react projects..

 # I have work experience with in these things: